cannatag/ldap3/README.txt

 =========
 CHANGELOG
 =========

+* 0.7.0 - 2013.12.12
+    - Added support for LDIF as per rfc 2849
+    - Added ldif-content compliant search responses
+    - Added exception when using autoBind if connection is not successful

 * 0.6.7 - 2013.12.03
     - Fixed exception when DSA is not willing to return rootDSE and schema info